 When planning a hybrid event, you need to create ways for the in-person attendees to be able to network with the virtual attendees, especially because networking is one of the major reasons that people attend conferences in the first place!
 Designing breakout rooms is a great example of how you can capture your virtual audience and keep them engaged through their screens.

-While hybrid events are a cost-saving option for attendees, as the host, you are planning two events and need to be mindful of how much you are going to spend on ensuring its success.
-You need to create a proper budget for both the in-person aspect as well as the virtual aspect so you won’t go overboard or get caught off-guard with certain prices as you plan the event.
+While hybrid events are a cost-saving option for attendees, as the host, you are planning two events.
+Try to be mindful of how much you are going to spend on the event to incorporate everything you want.
+You need to create the right budget for both the in-person and virtual aspect so you won’t get caught off-guard with costs as you plan the event.

 Take a deep breath and let the event play out as it will.
-You have done all you can in planning the best event, so don’t set your expectations too high, especially when it comes to the audience interacting with each other.
+You have done all you can in planning the best event, so don’t set your expectations too high.
+This is especially important when it comes to the audience interacting with each other.
 If your event has the engagement capabilities and entertainment that is suitable for the audience, you are good to go!

 Handi Media USA LLC